Logo

 Staff urged to help raise awareness on cancer

-MVIL staff attending the Health Talk on Cancer Awareness at PIH.
+MVIL staff attending the Health Talk on Cancer Awareness at Pacific International Hospital (PIH).

 As other corporate entities, MVIL staff have been urged to help raise awareness on cancer as part of the company’s social responsibility and community obligation.
 This plea was made during the Health Talk on Cancer Awareness on 11 July 2024 at the Pacific International Hospital (PIH).